 Once an individual user account duplicate has been identified, staff must use the SCWOS Duplicate Account Merge Form found in SCWOS under Staff Online Resources in order to request an individual user account merge.
-Staff must accurately fill this form out to include the account that the individual chooses as their account, the account that contains the individual's valid SSN, and any known duplicate accounts.
-All individual user account merge requests must be sent to Technical Services, Policies, and Reporting at PolnPro@dew.sc.gov.
+Staff must accurately fill this form out to include the account that their account, the account that contains the individual's valid SSN, and any known duplicate accounts.
+All individual user account merge requests must be sent to Workforce Reporting and Compliance (WRC) at PolnPro@dew.sc.gov.

-2.4 WIN Learning
+2.4 FEDERAL BONDING